CryptoDogg/blog-articles/bridge-blog-article-english.md

 they have to check if Alice has a sToken whose property is Ingram, and futhermore they need to know how many DEVs Alice is staking most of the time.

-Now let us assume that the creators is trying to develop a Dapp, where Alice can take benefits form her sToken.
+Now let us assume that the creators is trying to develop a Dapp, where Alice can take benefits from her sToken.
 In such a Dapp, developers need to read the inner information of Alice's sTokens.
 However, to get the inner information, they have to check the source code of the sTokens contract, that is, they have to develop a Dapp to meet the unique specification of the sToken.

-Isn't it a really bad idea that forcing developers to write codes to meet the sToken's unique specification.
+Isn't it a really bad idea that forcing developers to write codes to meet the sToken's unique specification?
 That's why we introduce the sTokens Bridge.
-When Alice deposits her sTokens, she get a certificate of staking and 98 Ingram ERC20 tokens which represents her staking amount.
+When Alice deposits her sToken, she get a certificate of staking and 98 Ingram ERC20 tokens which represents her staking amount.

 What would it be if Alice could use this ingram token instead of the sToken itself?